mmistakes/made-mistakes-jekyll/_posts/2012-08-31-paperfaces-ipad-portrait-project.md

   <figcaption>View more of my Paper by FiftyThree video tutorials on <a href="http://www.youtube.com/watch?v=g6r-pZY3Awc&list=PLaLqP2ipMLc6UugVLyTwWTiFtmmZzj7ao" title="Michael Rose's YouTube Channel" target="_blank">YouTube</a> or read about <a href="{{ site.url }}/articles/madewithpaper-drawing-guide.html" title="How I draw with Paper by 53 and an iPad">my drawing process</a> here.</figcaption>
 </figure>

-## PaperFaces Fan Art & Homages
+## Homages

 I've been completely humbled by all the support and attention coming my way since I started this project.
 Drawing someone's portrait and having them thank you by returning the favor is something amazing.
-I'm featuring those drawings here, along with any that follow the "PaperFaces style.""
+I'm featuring those drawings here, along with any that follow the "PaperFaces style."
 If you want your drawing to be included drop me a line at <michael@mademistakes.com>.

 <ul id="fanart-gallery" class="image-grid unstyled">
   <li><a href="{{ site.url }}/images/homage-pepfre-mmistakes-lg.jpg" title="PaperFaces homage drawn by @Pepfre"><img src="{{ site.url }}/images/homage-pepfre-mmistakes-150.jpg" alt="PaperFaces portrait of @mmistakes drawn by @Pepfre" /></a></li>